With this post, I have coming up with a unique mutton recipe with no added onion and garlic, Niramish Mangsho.

-In addition to the other rituals, sacrificing a livestock which is known as “Boli” used to be quite common during Kalipujo.
+In addition to the other rituals, sacrificing livestock which is known as “Boli” used to be quite common during Kalipujo.
 Maluti is no exception to this and in fact, this is what famous in many places including Kalighat.
 Having the specially prepared sacrificed meat is a ritual on the consecutive day of puja.
-Having said that, the “Pujor Mangsho” or the meat (mainly mutton or lamb) that is considered as the “Prasad” is never been prepared using Onion and Garlic, in fact, that is the specialty of the Bhoger Mangsho or Niramish Mangsho.
-This is what used to be prepared thereafter the day of Kalipujo every year (in fact till now).
+Having said that, the “Pujor Mangsho” or the meat (mainly mutton or lamb) that is considered as the “Prasad” is never been prepared using Onion and Garlic.
+In fact, that makes Bhoger Mangsho or Niramish Mangsho unique.